-Film Review: The HostA tough-minded teen fights back against the twinkly aliens that have taken over most of the Earth's population, turning them into polite, respectful, peace-loving shadows of their former selves, while juggling the affection of two totally cute boys in
+Film Review: The HostA tough-minded teen fights back against the twinkly aliens that have taken over most of the Earth's population in this goofy young adult take on 'Invasion of the Body Snatchers.'

 In the not-too-distant future, ETs who call themselves "Souls," which look like a squirmy bundle of tiny fiber-optic cables, have taken it upon themselves to "bond with" puny humans by occupying their bodies and usurping their minds, and if some people hadn't been such drags about yielding to the benevolent mind-glowworms, the invasion would have been over in a heartbeat.
 But certain bloody-minded individuals get their panties in a bunch about giving up their precious individuality and form ragtag pockets of resistance.